8 TED Talks Every Woman Should Watch In Her 20’s

 6. “One Life-Changing class you never took” by Alexa von Tobel

-“Right now 84% of college graduates said that they need more help when it comes to personal finance but they’re not getting it.”
+“Right now, 84% of college graduates said they need more help with personal finance, but they’re not getting it.”

 8. “Looks aren’t everything.
 Believe me; I’m a model” by Cameron Russell

 “And if you ever wonder, ‘If I have thinner thighs and shinier hair, will I be happier?’
 You need to meet a group of models because they have the thinnest thighs, the shiniest hair, and the coolest clothes, and they’re probably the most physically insecure women on the planet.”

 The last video on our list of TED Talks every woman should watch in her 20s is by Cameron Russell.
 The first minute of this video will make you want to hear what Cameron has to say.
 She comes on stage wearing a tight-fitting, scoop-neck black dress with 8-inch heels.